 (˙ϕ1, H˙1, r1) where ϕ1 ϕ˙1, H1 H˙1.

-Our random generator (discussed in the next section) never produces unchecked expressions (whose behavior could be undefined), so we can only test a the simulation theorem as it applies to checked code.
+As our random generator (described in the following section) never generates unchecked expressions (whose behavior is unknown), we can only test the simulation theorem as it relates to checked code.
 This limitation makes it unnecessary to state the other direction of the simulation theorem where e0 is stuck, because Theorem 1 guarantees that e0 will never enter a stuck state if it is well-typed in checked mode.

 The current version of the Redex model has been tested against 23000 expressions with depth less than 11.
-Each expression can reduce multiple steps, and we test simulation between every two adjacent steps to cover a wider range of programs, particularly the ones that have a non-empty heap.
+Each expression can reduce multiple steps, and we evaluated simulation between every two adjacent steps to cover a wider range of programs, particularly the ones that have a non-empty heap.

 Evaluation